Embule/bayesian-stats-2024/README.md

 ### 1. A group project on Bayesian network analysis

-### 2. Individual assignment from Bayesian statistics course 2024
+### 2. An individual assignment from Bayesian statistics course 2024